A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Appendix: Properties of Optimal Plans

-We now deal with general plan-update lemmas, that describe how to modify the plan after an event $\sigma$, either a packet arrival event or a packet-scheduling event.
-The lemmas are ``general'' in the sense that they are not specific to any algorithm.
-In particular, we assume that the algorithm does not make any modifications to the set of pending packets.
-Later, in Section~\ref{sec:leapStepAlg}, we give the plan-update lemma specifically for a leap step of Algorithm~{\PlanMonotonicity}.
+Part~(d) also follows from the correctness of {\ComputePlan}: Consider its run that produces $\planP$.
+Immediately after packet $j$ is processed we have $\packetslack({X}_{\geqweight j},\zeta) = 0$, i.e., slot $\zeta$ is already tight.
+Then no packet lighter than $j$ with deadline at most $\zeta$ will be later admitted to $X$.
+Thus, $\planP[t,\zeta] = X[t,\zeta]$ is already fixed at that point, and so are its slack values. \end{proof}

-To avoid clutter, throughout this section we will denote by $P = P^\sigma$ the plan right before event $\sigma$ and by $Q = P^{\sigma+1}$ the plan right after this event.
+In the rest of this section we now deal with plan-update lemmas.
+First, in Section~\ref{sec: updating a plan after a packet arrival} we explain how the optimal plan changes in response to packet arrivals.
+In Section~\ref{sec: updating the plan after transmitting a packet} we detail how to update the optimal plan after some arbitrary packet from the plan is transmitted.
+The plan properties in these two sections are not specific to our algorithm -- they address general properties of optimal plans.
+Later in Section~\ref{app: leap step of algorithm planmonotonicity}, we give the plan-update lemma specifically for a leap step of Algorithm~{\PlanMonotonicity}.